danchoi/vmail/README.markdown

 vmail is a Vim interface to Gmail.
 Here are some screenshots:

 Why vmail?
-Because every minute you spend fumbling around in a web browser is a minute you're not experiencing the Zen of using a real text editor and staying close to the Unix command line.
+Because some people love using Vim and staying close to the Unix command line.

 ## Prerequisites